rudraksha-avatara/ddos-load/README-KALI-LINUX.md

 ## 🎯 Overview

 This DDoS Load Tool is specifically optimized for security professionals using Kali Linux.
-It's designed for authorized penetration testing, security assessments, and stress testing of web applications during security audits.
+It's designed for authorized penetration testing, security assessments, and ddos load stress of web applications during security audits.

 ### Why Use This on Kali Linux?